 The Ph.D.
 Preliminary Exam is offered simultaneously with the M.S.
 Comprehensive Exam, at the end of the Fall and Spring quarters.
 There are no additional exam offerings.
 To take the exam, students must complete the registration form at least one month prior to the exam date.
+Students who have waived all 5 subjects with grades of "A" or higher are required to submit a registration form.
 Generally, two months before the exam, students are notified by email that registration is open.

 Plan II M.S. candidates who took the M.S. comprehensive exam, successfully passed courses at the Ph.D. level, and are then admitted to the Ph.D. program, are given credit for having passed the Ph.D. preliminary exam for those courses.
-Please refer to Section V for the list of basic and advanced courses in each area.
+Please refer to the following section for the list of basic and advanced courses in each area.